 From Airlie Beach, let the road guide you as you travel this picturesque Whitsundays coastline.
 Make the most of having a car with these day trip suggestions:

 - Airlie Beach to Cedar Creek Falls: A 30-minute drive to a waterfall and swimming hole in Conway National Park.

 - Airlie Beach to Cape Gloucester: An hour’s drive to a stretch of sandy beach.
 Drop into the bar at Cape Gloucester Beach Resort at sunset.

-- Airlie Beach to Proserpine: It’s a 30-minute drive to the country town of Proserpine.
-Grab a pub lunch and search for treasures at Colour me Crazy before heading out to Proserpine Dam to catch a barramundi.
+- Airlie Beach to Proserpine: It’s a 30-minute drive to the country town of Proserpine where you can grab a pub lunch.
+Then, search for treasures at quirky homewares store Colour Me Crazy before heading out to Proserpine Dam to catch a barramundi.

-- Airlie Beach to Bowen: On the one-hour drive north to Bowen make sure you stop off at the Big Mango and grab a mango sorbet before continuing your journey to Bowen’s beautiful Horseshoe Bay for the afternoon.
+- Airlie Beach to Bowen: On the one-hour drive north to Bowen make sure you stop off at the Big Mango on the Bruce Highway.
+Grab a must-eat mango sorbet before continuing your journey to Bowen’s beautiful Horseshoe Bay for the afternoon.

-The Cruise Whitsundays Island Resort Connections travels 413,699 kilometres per year – that’s ten times around the Earth’s circumference, delivering travellers from the Port of Airlie to their Whitsunday Island resort holidays on Daydream Island Resort & Spa and Hamilton Island.
+The Cruise Whitsundays Island Resort Connections travels a whopping 413,699 kilometres per year.
+That’s ten times around the earth’s circumference.
+It delivers travellers from the Port of Airlie to Whitsunday Island resorts of Daydream Island Resort & Spa and Hamilton Island.

-For access to the island camp sites in the Whitsunday Islands National Park, Whitsunday Island Camping Connections will get you there.
+For access to camp sites in the Whitsunday Islands National Park, Whitsunday Island Camping Connections or SCAMPER, will get you there.

 The Whitsundays travel bucket list